vishnu3123/Open_Chat_Application/README.md

 ---

 ## 📜 License
-This project is for educational purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.